What Is an Ovulation Test?

 - Convenience.
 Other ovulation detection methods require you to be committed every day.
 Ovulation predictor tests can be conducted more quickly and conveniently.

 - Limited detection.
 Ovulation tests detect LH levels, but they don’t give you an exact date of ovulation.
 Eggs may not emerge even after an LH surge.

 - Problems testing women over 40.
 Women over 40 and women near menopause have high LH levels.
-This makes it less likely an ovulation predictor kit can give accurate results for this age group.
+This makes it less likely for an ovulation predictor kit to give accurate results for this age group.

 - Issues with fertility drugs.
 Women using fertility drugs such as the hormone human chorionic gonadotropin (hCG) may cause ovulation tests to deliver inaccurate results.

 - High price.
 Ovulation test kits are expensive, and you may want to test repeatedly.
 That can add up.